pravega/pravega/documentation/src/docs/watermarking.md

 <T> TransactionalEventStreamWriter<T> createTransactionalEventWriter(String writerId, String streamName, Serializer<T> s, EventWriterConfig config);

 ```

-This would be a breaking API change.
-Alternatively we could add `writerId` as an optional parameter and if it is not supplied have `noteTime` (below) throw if invoked.
+## Event Writer API

-## Event Writer API Changes
+Alternatively we could add `writerId` as an optional parameter and if it is not supplied have `noteTime` exception if invoked.

 In our public interface we add a new API on `EventStreamWriter`.